-4.11 Is there any legislation governing the denial of boarding rights and/or cancelled flights?
+4.11 Is there any legislation governing the denial of boarding rights, delayed flights and/or cancelled flights?
+Is this legislation adhered to and well monitored?

 Switzerland has adopted Regulation (EC) No 261/2004 regarding passenger rights in the event of denied boarding and of cancellation or long delay of flights.